kmmanoj96/vulnerable-apis/README.md

 	python3 brute_force_jwt_token.py make - to create a token using a leaked secret python3 brute_force_jwt_token.py break - to find the secret used by JWT token
 ```

+__NOTE__: For non-containerized deployments, find the util directory in the repository itself.
+The required dependencies are already installed in the virtual environment.

 # Performance